Fellows of the Design Research Society

 • Professor Hua Dong (Brunel University, UK)

-• Professor Thomas Fischer (Xi'an Jiaotong-Liverpool University, China)
+• Professor Thomas Fischer (Southern University of Science and Technology, China)

 • Dr. Jodi Forlizzi (Carnegie Mellon University, USA)

 • Professor Ken Friedman (Southern University of Science and Technology, China)